hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 #### Menu
 Home page includes a menu on the left which lists the distributed data structures in the cluster and also all cluster members (nodes), as shown below.

 ![](images/LeftMenu.jpg)

+***Note:*** *Distributed data structures will be shown there when the proxies created for them.*

 Menu items can be expanded/collapsed by clicking on them.
 Below is the list of menu items with the links to their explanations.